knobs-dials/touchy/README.md

 TODO:
 - change button behaviour, it reacts twice and is slow
-- put code here
+- put code in repository
-- add config
+- add on-screen swapping to other layouts, midi channel, and other such config
-- add on-screen relayouting
+- add file config (e.g. for what MIDI device name to prefer)

 ![Animated screenshot of playing a major triad](/screenshot.gif?raw=true)